smadzar90/my-portfolio-website/README.md

 ## 📄  Description

 This is the personal portfolio website build in HTML, CSS, and JavaScript.
 This portfolio showcases my skills, projects, and contact information.
-It provides an overview of my background, education, and areas of expertise..
+It provides an overview of my background, education, and areas of expertise...

 ## 💻  Technologies